To main heading

 Online management help

-5. Site navigation elements
+5 Site navigation elements

 There are multiple means of navigating around a Smallsite Design site.

 The standard navigation of the web is hyperlinks, but it can be tedious building all the links required for a working site, because it is not just creating the links, but manually working out where to put the important links into the structure of a site and make them visually distinctive.
-Smallsite Design does all this as part of creating content, though it also provides optional additional elements for visually enhanced navigation.
+Smallsite Design does all this automatically as part of creating content, though it also provides optional additional elements for visually-Enhanced navigation.

 In general, to reduce clutter, a navigation link will not be shown if it is targeting the current page.